B. Jack Pan

 Oceanographic Research Deployments

-· NSF RAPID Field Campaign in collaboration with the Korea Polar Research Institute (KOPRI) on R/V Araon (Mar. – May 2018)
+· NSF RAPID Field Campaign (to Eastern Antarctic Peninsula) in collaboration with the Korea Polar Research Institute (KOPRI) on IBRV ARAON (Mar. – May 2018)

-· NSF FjordEco Field Campaign, Deployment 2 on RVIB Palmer (Mar. – May 2016)
+· NSF FjordEco Field Campaign, Deployment 2 (to Western Antarctic Peninsula) on RVIB Palmer (Mar. – May 2016)

-· SIO/UCSD Class Cruise, Biological Oceanography on R/V Sprout (Oct.
+· SIO/UCSD Biological Oceanography Cruise (to Southern California Bight) on R/V Sprout (Oct.
 2014)

-· NASA/UMaine Field Work Cruise, Optics & Satellite Ocean Color Validation on R/V Ira C. (Summer 2015)
+· NASA/UMaine Field Work Cruise, Optics & Satellite Ocean Color Validation (to Maine Coastal Shelf) on R/V Ira C. (Summer 2015)

 · FjordEco Research Expedition, social media outreach (2015 & 2016)